Nedavniy/NedavniyCode/README.md

-# Danil Nedavniy Portfolio
+# Danylo Nedavnii Portfolio

-Personal portfolio of **Danil Nedavniy**, showcasing web development skills and projects.
+Personal portfolio of **Danylo Nedavnii**, showcasing web development skills and projects.
 This project is under active development and will serve as a professional presence for potential employers or clients.

+You can view the current deployed version of the site on Netlify here: [Live Demo](https://nedavniycode.netlify.app/)

 ---